Testing for Heteroscedasticity in High-dimensional Regressions: Main results

 \section{Main results}

-The following assumptions will be used in our set-up of the regression model (\ref{model}): \begin{itemize} \item Assumption (a): The errors are independent and normal distributed: $\varepsilon_i \sim N(0, \sigma_i^2), i=1, \ldots, n$; \item Assumption (b): The entries of the $n\times p$ design matrix $\mathbf{X}=(X_1^\prime, \ldots, X_n^\prime)'$ are i.i.d zero-mean normal random variables independent of the errors; \item Assumption (c): As $n\to \infty$, the degree of freedom $k=k(n) :=n-p \to \infty$; \item Assumption (d): In addition to Assumption (c), $\displaystyle \liminf_{k, n} c_n >0$, where $c_n =\frac{k}{n}$. \end{itemize} Both Assumptions (a) and (b) are classical in a regression model.
+The following assumptions will be used in our set-up of the regression model (\ref{model}): \begin{itemize} \item Assumption (a): The errors are independent and normal distributed: $\varepsilon_i \sim N(0, \sigma_i^2), i=1, \ldots, n$; \item { Assumption (b): In the $n\times p$ design matrix $\mathbf{X}=(X_1^\prime, \ldots, X_n^\prime)'$, $\{X_i\}_{1\leq i \leq n}$ are independent normal distributed vectors $N(\mathbf{0, \Sigma})$ with mean 0 and covariance matrix $\mathbf{\Sigma}$;} \item Assumption (c): As $n\to \infty$, the degree of freedom $k=k(n) :=n-p \to \infty$; \item Assumption (d): In addition to Assumption (c), $\displaystyle \liminf_{k, n} c_n >0$, where $c_n =\frac{k}{n}$. \end{itemize} Both Assumptions (a) and (b) are classical in a regression model.
 Assumptions (c) and (d) define the asymptotic setting of the paper which is quite general.
 In particular, the setting includes the situation where both $p$ and $n$ are large while remaining comparable, i.e. for some $0<c<1$, $p \simeq c\cdot n$ and $k \simeq (1-c)\cdot n$.
-Meanwhile, the setting encompasses the classical low-dimensional situation where $p$ is a constant and $n\to \infty$.
-Therefore, the procedure derived under this setting will be dimension-proof, applicable to a wide range of combinations of $(p, n)$-values including both the high and low-dimensional settings.
+Meanwhile, the setting encompasses the classical low-dimensional situation where $p$ is a constant and $n\to \infty$. { Therefore, the procedure derived under this setting will be applicable to both the high and low-dimensional settings.
+It is however noted that since our methods will use the OLS residuals, it is required that $p<n$ although both dimensions can grow to infinity.}

 In the regression model (\ref{model}) and under homoscedasticity, the parameter vector $\boldsymbol{\beta}$ is estimated by the OLS estimator $\widehat{\boldsymbol{\beta}}_0=(\mathbf{X}^\prime \mathbf{X})^{-1} \mathbf{X}^\prime Y$ where $Y=(y_1, \ldots, y_n)^\prime$ and $\mathbf{X}= (X_1^\prime, \ldots, X_n^\prime)^\prime$.
 Then, the vector of residuals is